-If you’ve ever been intimated by making paella, this tutorial is all you need to get going!
-This saffron-infused easy seafood paella with shrimp and lobster is a simpler take on traditional paella with fewer ingredients and no special pan.
-It will deliver the WOW factor on all level, but you don’t need to wait for a special occasion to make it!
+If you've ever been intimated by making paella, this tutorial is all you need to get going!
+This saffron-infused easy seafood paella with shrimp and lobster is a simpler take on the traditional beloved Spanish dish with fewer ingredients and no special pan.
+It will deliver the WOW factor on all level, but you don't need to wait for a special occasion to make it!

 Be sure to check out the video and step-by-step tutorial for my seafood paella recipe.

 There are many theories about the origins of this delicious and comforting Spanish rice dish.

 According to this History of Paella article, paella combines the Roman and Arabic cultures as Arab conquerors introduced rice in Valencia.
 The word "paella," may have stemmed from the Arabic word "baquia," which simply means "leftovers."
 And it is said that this meal was introduced by Valencia farm workers as the delicious solution to leftovers.
 Basically, a one-pot rice meal embellished with whatever ingredients one had on hand.
 And that's why, it makes perfect sense that there are many variations of it today.

 In an article by The Guardian, Valencian chef Llorenç Millo is quoted saying, "paella has as many recipes as there are villages, and nearly as many as there are cooks."
 To me, that makes it one of the most exciting and inviting dishes.